Electron. J. Diff. Eqns., Vol. 2003(2003), No. 37, pp. 1-13.

 Key Words: Singular biharmonic equation, conformal invariance.

-Show me the PDF file (251K), TEX file, and other files for this article.
+Show me the PDF file (251K), TEX file for this article.

 Joe McKenna